mayasaffron/Kaur-Health/README.md

 - Checkout page displays an empty order form on the left, needing to be completed and a summary of their order on the right.
 This is more feedback to the user and an opportunity for them to make any adjustments to their shopping bag.
 - If the user is logged in, beneath the form, there will be a checked option to save the info to their profile.
-- When a order has gone through successfully, the user will be redirected to the checkout success page.
+- When an order has gone through successfully, the user will be redirected to the checkout success page.
 Here they will have a summary of their order (which calls on the order line item models logic) a message to confirm that their order has gone through and an option to keep shopping.
 Their bag will now appear empty too.

 ## Profile app